united-security-providers/usp-core-waap/src/docs/core-waap-CHANGELOG.md

   It will only bind to 0.0.0.0 when explicitly enabled.
 - **operator**: Removed metrics sidecar and all related settings; all metrics are now handled in the main container.

-## Minor behavior changes

-Changes that may cause incompatibilities for some users, but should not for most.

-- ...

-## Deprecated

-Typically marked for removal in a future release.
-Customers are advised to migrate to a newer alternative.

-- ...

-## Removed config or runtime

-Normally occurs at the end of the deprecation period.

-- ...

 ## Known Issues